 - General Memorial – traditional graves which can accommodate up to three burials.
 The dimensions are the same as in the Bern Section.

 - Family Estates – same dimensions as the other burial plots.
 Up to three burials are permitted and the person who buys a plot here is allowed to bury, landscape and inter ashes.
 Their family estates accommodate between 2 and 8 graves.

 - Child Section – children under the age of 5 are buried in this section.
 The dimensions for these graves are 1500mm x 600 mm x 1500 mm depth

 Having trouble securing a burial plot for yourself or a loved one?
 If you’ve had trouble trying to find a piece of ground, it is best advised to consult a trusted cemetery in Gauteng on 011 465 1715 or 081 426 753, and have peace of mind that a suitable resting place has been secured for this event which comes up on you like a thief in the night.

-Use the form on this page to get a FREE funeral cover quote right away
+Use the form on this page to get your funeral cover quote right away

 All info was correct at time of publishing